-TB Innovations and Health Systems Strengthening (TB Innovations) is a five-year project designed to bring a dynamic and strategic approach to accelerate the fight against tuberculosis (TB) in the Philippines and to institute health processes and systems that help the country achieve its targets for TB elimination by 2035.
+The USAID Tuberculosis Innovations and Health Systems Strengthening (TBIHSS) project is a five-year initiative designed to bring a dynamic and strategic approach to accelerate the fight against tuberculosis (TB) in the Philippines and to implement health processes and systems that help the country achieve its targets for TB elimination by 2035.

 TBIHSS has these objectives:

 - Identify approaches to maximize case detection and health-seeking behavior.